Viking Magni accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.

 |04 September 2013||Propulsion / Power Loss|

-(law news) On November 30, 2013, an US couple filed USD 5 million class-action lawsuit against the shipowner Viking Cruises.
+(law news) On November 30, 2013, a US couple filed USD 5 million class-action lawsuits against the shipowner Viking Cruises.
 The claim was that the company knew about the vessel's electrical problems before its breakdown on Oct 4.

 You can add more details on reported here accident or submit new / your own Viking Magni ship incident ("Cruise Minus" report) via CruiseMapper's contact form.